 When we hope, we align ourselves more closely with the God of the Universe — the eternal force of good, of hope and love and peace.

 Carry these words in your heart today: I am God’s partner in hope.

 For those of you looking for The Uncluttered Heart … The emails and texts are no longer available.
-But the content is here — though you will find the dates are wrong.
+But the content is here.
 Blessings on your Advent season! – Beth P.S.
 The book is available in print, EPub, and Kindle formats.

 Join me in worship this coming Sunday.
 I’ll be preaching at Los Altos United Methodist Church, 655 Magdalena Avenue, Los Altos, California 94024.
 LAUMC is using The Uncluttered Heart during the Advent season.
 This Sunday we’ll be preparing to prepare our hearts for the coming of the Christ child.

 If you can’t be present at the church, the services (8:00 a.m., 9:30 a.m., 11:15 a.m., and 5:00 p.m., PST) will be streamed live on the internet.
 Join me!
 Los Altos Live Stream.

 The services are also archived if you’d like to view at a later time.